 Whether you are implementing a new intranet solution or looking to revamp the one you have, the key to enhancing employee engagement and ensuring intranet adoption is a well thought-out and executed intranet homepage.

 Your homepage is the first thing your employees see when they click onto the intranet, or in some cases when they open their browser.
 It is their first impression of what the intranet can do for them and can often be the deciding factor of whether they choose to continue through the site or stop their journey short.

-Working on the Intranet Connections Support Team has given me a unique insight into the ways in which various industries utilize their intranet and how different businesses leverage their intranet homepage to garner the most positive results.
+Working on the IC Thrive Customer Experience Team has given me a unique insight into the ways in which various industries utilize their intranet and how different businesses leverage their intranet homepage to garner the most positive results.
 For example, businesses in the healthcare industry find it beneficial to highlight doctors on call right on the homepage, while financial companies focus on making documents and forms readily available.

 While there may be specific homepage features relevant to your business or industry which don’t apply to other companies, there are six common intranet homepage themes which I have found apply across all industries.
 Adding these features to your intranet homepage will ensure that your employees make it past the homepage and engage with your new (or remodeled) intranet.